Home & Family

 National 4-H programs are delivered through Cooperative Extension systems across the nation.
-Research has proven that these programs are excellent for kids in “helping them to grow confidence, independence, resilience, and compassion.”
+Research reveals that these programs are excellent for “helping to increase children’s confidence, independence, resilience, and compassion.”
 These programs also help to enhance self-esteem in children and youth.

-Alabama Extension offers educational programs that can help children and youth to develop positive self-esteem.
-Family and child development programs help parents to improve parenting and other life skills that positively impact family dynamics.
+Alabama Extension offers educational programs that help children and youth to develop positive self-esteem.
+Family and child development programs also allow parents and guardians to improve parenting and other life skills that positively impact family dynamics.

 For more information about 4-H youth development programs contact Angela Williams at (256) 372-5713.
 For more information about family and child development programs contact Dorothy Brandon at (256) 372-5458.